De Aar: Climate

-De Aar has a climate of extremes – very hot in the summer (days and nights) and icy in the winter months.
+De Aar has a semi-arid climate (Köppen: BSk) with hot summers and cool winters.
+Diurnal air temperature variation is high throughout the year, resulting in cool summer nights and frosty winter nights.
 The average annual precipitation is 196 mm, with most rainfall occurring during summer and autumn.

 Tourist attractions

 There are ancient Khoisan rock engravings on the Volksrust and Brandfontein farms.
 Additionally, there is a "Garden of Remembrance", which honours the British troops killed in the Anglo-Boer War.
 The town is also home to a major military ammunition dump.
 The DoD Ammunition Sub Depot De Aar is located about 2 km west of the town.

 De Aar is famous amongst Paragliding & Hang-Gliding pilots worldwide as it holds 2 World records & some countries' National Distance records.
 De Aar was also the host to the XC World Series in 2008 and 2009.

 During the summer months De Aar is home for several thousand Kestrels.
 Every evening the birds fill the sky above town and land in the big trees near the hospital just as the sun sets to spend the night.